Programs

 Ottawa Senators Hi Performance Teams

-• tournaments: Expect to play in seven to ten tournaments, six to eight of which may be overnight, plus Provincials in mid-April if qualify in regional playdowns.
+• Tournaments: Expect to play in seven to ten tournaments, six to eight of which may be overnight, plus Provincials in mid-April if they qualify in regional playdowns.

 Thank you Association Sponsors